The Pipeline

 Even with a good layout, some two-qubit gates may still involve qubits that aren't directly connected on the hardware.
 BasicSwapRouter resolves this by applying the layout from Pass 2 and inserting SWAP gates to move qubits into adjacent positions before each non-adjacent operation.

-The router works in a single pass over the instruction list.
+For pairwise algorithms, the router walks the instruction list once.
 For each two-qubit gate it checks whether the two involved physical qubits are connected in the coupling map.
 If they are, the gate is emitted as-is.
-If they aren't, the router finds the shortest path between them using BFS (or a custom path-finding function if one was provided), inserts SWAP gates along that path to bring them adjacent, and then emits the gate.
-The routing state, which tracks which logical qubit is currently at which physical position, is updated after every SWAP so subsequent gates see the correct positions.
+If they aren't, the router finds a path between them using the selected algorithm, inserts SWAP gates along that path to bring them adjacent, and emits the gate.
+The routing state (which logical qubit is at which physical position) is updated after every SWAP so subsequent gates see the correct positions.

 Pass 4: Basis Translation (Second Run)